Jorge Mateo: Oakland Athletics

 On July 31, 2017, the Yankees traded Mateo, along with Dustin Fowler and James Kaprielian to the Oakland Athletics, in exchange for Sonny Gray.
-Oakland assigned him to the Midland RockHounds and he finished the season there.
-In 129 total games between Tampa, Trenton and Midland, he batted .267 in 532 at bats with 12 home runs, 18 triples, 57 RBIs, and 52 stolen bases.
+Oakland assigned him to the Double-A Midland RockHounds, and he finished the season there.
+In 129 total games split between Tampa, Trenton, and Midland, he batted .267 in 532 at-bats with 12 home runs, 18 triples, 57 RBI, and 52 stolen bases.

-In April 2018, Baseball America named Mateo as having the best speed of all minor league players, ahead of Phillies outfielder Roman Quinn.
-That season, playing for the AAA Nashville Sounds he hit .230/.280/.353 in 470 at bats with 3 home runs, 16 triples, 45 RBIs, and 25 stolen bases while being caught 10 times.
+In January 2018, Mateo was named the 64th best prospect in baseball.
+In April, Baseball America named him as having the best speed of all minor league players, ahead of Phillies outfielder Roman Quinn.
+That season, playing for the Triple-A Nashville Sounds, he hit .230/.280/.353 in 470 at-bats with three home runs, 16 triples, 45 RBI, and 25 stolen bases while being caught 10 times.

-Mateo opened the 2019 season with the Las Vegas Aviators.
+Mateo opened the 2019 season with the Triple-A Las Vegas Aviators.
 Mateo was named to the 2019 All-Star Futures Game.
 In 2019 he led the minor league in triples, with 14.
+Mateo was included in the Athletics' 60-man player pool prior to the start of the 2020 season.

 San Diego Padres

 On June 30, 2020, the Athletics traded Mateo to the San Diego Padres in exchange for Junior Perez.
+Following the trade, he was considered San Diego's 13th best prospect.
 He was activated and started his first career game as the left fielder on August 13.
 On August 27, in the second game of a doubleheaders against the Seattle Mariners, Mateo recorded his first MLB hit on a ground rule double.
+He hit just .185/.269/.454 in 22 games in the big leagues that year.

-He hit his first major league home run on April 29, 2021, against the Arizona Diamondbacks.
-On August 3, 2021, Mateo was designated for assignment by the Padres.
+Mateo hit his first major league home run on April 29, 2021, against the Arizona Diamondbacks.
+After hitting .207/.250/.322 through 57 games, he was designated for assignment by the Padres on August 3.